-My stay in itself went smoothly, the coronavirus did not prevent me from diving, then I returned to France with no worries...
-Just before the lockdownin Manila on March 15, 2020, just before the lockdown in France. 😅 Many other holidaymakers were not so lucky and found themselves stranded abroad, waiting for a repatriation flight.
+My stay in itself went smoothly, the coronavirus didn't prevent me from diving, and then I returned to France without any worries...
+Just before the confinementManila on March 15, 2020, just before the lockdown at home. 😅 Plenty of other vacationers weren't so lucky, and got stuck overseas, waiting for a flight home.

 Will the post-confinement recovery plans succeed in changing things?
-In its plan, France plans to devote 30 billion out of 100 to ecology and energy transition.
+In its plan, France plans to devote 30 billion euros out of 100 to ecology and energy transition.
 To be continued...

 Update, March 2021.
-On the topic of "Is Covid-19 good for the climate?"
+On the topic "Is Covid-19 good for the climate?"
 I add below this interesting video broadcast by The World March 29, 2021 which shows that the reduction of greenhouse gas emissions remains limited:

 I remember well my amazement when we began to understand that this epidemic that appeared in China had become a pandemic.
 That the overwhelmed health systems, the travel restrictions, the confinements, the quarantines were affecting the entire planet!